thomasyap81/thomasyap81/README.md

 &emsp; 3. *Full stack application with Spring, Spring Boot, React and Spring Security*
 &emsp; 4. *Deploying Spring Boot Application to AWS*

-- :calendar: I'm aiming to finish my projects by *August 2024*.
+- :calendar: I'm aiming to finish my projects by *2024*.
 - 👯 I’m looking for IT Role Challenges!

 - 📫 How to reach me: